ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/terragrunt_Basic_operations/README.md

 }
 ```

 - Now, check the terraform-modules folder.
-Using terraform module and terragrunt are similar.
-But when we use terragrunt, we keep our main configuration dry and we can create all the infrastructure (for all environments) with one command.
+Using terraform module and terragrunt is similar.
+But when we use terragrunt, we keep our main configuration dry, and we can create all the infrastructure (for all environments) with one command.

 - First, go to the `/home/ec2-user/terragrunt/dev` folder and run the following commands.